Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - The public Nabla headers do not include `cuda.h`, `nvrtc.h`, or other CUDA SDK headers.
 A consumer that only links `Nabla::Nabla` does not need a CUDA SDK install just to parse Nabla headers.
 - CUDA native state is stored behind incomplete `SNativeState` members in Nabla classes.
 Public headers expose fixed-layout opaque value handles from `nbl/video/CUDAInteropHandles.h`.
 - `Nabla::ext::CUDAInterop` is an `INTERFACE` target.
 It builds no artifact.
 It only adds the SDK opt-in header, `CUDA::toolkit`, and runtime-header discovery setup to targets that ask for raw CUDA interop.
-- `CUDAInteropNative.h` is the only opt-in header that includes CUDA SDK headers.
-It maps Nabla opaque handles to CUDA SDK types with `cuda_native::SNativeHandle`.
+- `CUDAInteropNative.h` is the opt-in SDK boundary.
+It includes CUDA SDK headers and aliases Nabla opaque handles to CUDA SDK types through `cuda_interop::SNativeHandle`.

 ## CMake Usage